we-learn-js/js-training/src/slideshow/slides/ObjectOrientedDesignPrinciples.md

 > In a TV, you have a few buttons to execute operations: turn on/off, volume up/down, next/previous channel, ...

 > Buttons are TV's interface.
 Buttons are like **methods** we can invoke to perform an operation.
-The name of the **operations** are represented by icons.
+The name of the **operations** are represented by icons or words.

 > The screen is TV's **output**.